-While we expect our rate of future negative cash flow per month will vary due to the timing of expenses incurred, we expect our current cash resources, including the approximately \$21.1 million in net proceeds from our recent August 2020 public offering, to be sufficient to allow us to complete all three cohorts in our REDUX Phase II study in patients with CKD and to otherwise fund our anticipated operations through 2021.
+While our rate of future negative cash flow per month will vary due to the timing of expenses incurred, we expect our current cash resources will be sufficient to allow us to complete all three cohorts in our REDUX Phase II study in patients with CKD and to otherwise fund our planned operations for at least the next twelve months from the date of issuance of these financial statements.
 However, the amount and timing of future funding requirements will depend on many factors, including the timing and results of our ongoing development efforts, including enrollment in our clinical trials, the potential expansion of our current development programs, potential new development programs, related G&A support and the effects of the COVID-19 pandemic.
 We may require significant additional funds earlier than we currently expect and there is no assurance that we will not need or seek additional funding prior to such time.
 We may elect to raise additional funds even before we need them if market conditions for raising additional capital are favorable.